SoftwareAG/c8y-docs/content/changes-applications/cl-dtm.md

 ### October 2023

-#### -Change- Improved the visualization of skipped steps during asset instance creation
+#### -Change- Improved visualization of steps skipped during asset instance creation

-During asset instance creation skipped steps which are not mandatory are marked with grey coloured ticks.
+Non-mandatory steps that are skipped during creation of an asset instance are now distinguished by a grey colored ticks.
 [CTM-654]

-#### -Change- Asset entities creation page is implemented with UI debouncing to validate key field.
+#### -Change- Immediate feedback from validation of Key field

-Implemented UI debouncing to validate key in asset model, asset and property creation page.
-This will improve the situation where save button is disabled until the focus is removed from the key field while creating these entities.
+Immediate feedback from validation of Key field upon value entry without requiring a click outside the field during creation of  asset model, asset property and asset.
+With Debouncing implementation, API requests are triggered after a brief delay following the last key entry, significantly reducing the frequency of calls and enhancing the responsiveness of the application.
 [CTM-651]

 #### -Change- Improved readability in Localization screen